Solving particle-antiparticle and cosmological constant problems: dS vs. AdS and baryon asymmetry of the universe problem

-However, as noted above, it seems to us that the baryon quantum number is conserved because at this stage of the evolution of the universe, the value of $R$ is enormous.
+However, as noted above, it seems to us that the baryon quantum number is conserved because at the present stage of the evolution of the universe, the value of $R$ is enormous.
 As noted in Sec. \ref{symmetry}, it is reasonable to expect that $R$ changes over time, and as noted in Sec. \ref{explanation}, in semiclassical approximation, $R$ coincides with the radius of the universe.
-However, according to cosmological theories, at early stages of the Universe, $R$ was much less that now.
-At such values of $R$, the concepts of particles, antiparticles and baryon number do not have a physical meaning. {\bf So, the statement that at early stages of the universe the numbers of baryons and antibaryons were the same, also does not have a physical meaning, and, as a consequence, the baryon asymmetry problem does not arise.}
+As noted in Sec. \ref{subsecdS}, even if $R$ is very large but finite then there is a non-zero probability of transitions particle$\leftrightarrow$antiparticle.
+But, according to cosmological theories, at early stages of the universe, $R$ was much less that now.
+At such values of $R$, the very concepts of particles, antiparticles and baryon number do not have a physical meaning. {\it So, the statement that at early stages of the universe the numbers of baryons and antibaryons were the same, also does not have a physical meaning, and, as a consequence, the BAU problem does not arise.}